 This is a complete overview of our experience playing this adventure.
-There are three sections:
+There are five sections:

-The Campaign Diaries – The full Tale of the Saviors of Phandalin as they attempt to collect on a $50 debt.
+The Campaign Diary – The full Tale of the Saviors of Phandalin as they attempt to collect on a $50 debt.

 The Maps – All the maps that I used to run The Lost Mine of Phandelver, including some custom maps.
 The Player Maps have all hidden locations, traps, and secret areas removed.
 They are great for handing out to players (in sections) so that they can better visualize the encounter.

 The Handouts – The module came with one handout to give to the players.
 I added 10 more.
 Most handouts provided further motivation for the players to want to hunt down the main villain, Nezzar, since he has no contact with the players until the last chapter.
 A few set up future adventure hooks.
 I usually print them using a variety of construction and specialty papers cut to fit my printer.
 The Handouts can be printed as is or used as a starting point for your own creative spin.

 If there is anything else that you think I should have here to help you run your own campaign, please leave a comment.

 Session 1 – Our merry band of mercenaries manages to lose their patron in five minutes and violates the Geneva Convention in ten.

 Session 2 – The Mercs with No Name sack a goblin cave, collect some second-hand furniture and find an NPC that I call Captain Exposition.